Terms of Business

 5.2.
 We are confident that we will provide you with a high quality of service.
 However, if you have any queries or concerns in relation to the services we offer you, you must make this clear to the person who has been assisting you.

-7.4.
-Save for damages arising in relation to death or personal injury caused by our negligence or for fraud, the aggregate liability of HR:4UK (including its directors and staff) in respect of any and all claims made by you (under contract, tort, statute, negligence or otherwise) arising out of or in connection with our engagement to act in connection with your matter, shall not exceed £1,000,000 (including interest and costs) unless we expressly state a higher amount.
+7.1.
+Save for damages arising in relation to death or personal injury caused by our negligence or for fraud, the aggregate liability of HR:4UK in respect of any and all claims made by you (under contract, tort, statute, negligence or otherwise) arising out of or in connection with this Agreement, shall not exceed £1,000,000 unless we expressly state a higher amount.
 All claims which are to be treated as a single claim for the purposes of our indemnity insurance are to be aggregated in applying that limit, apportioning the capped liability between the aggregated claims in a just and equitable manner.

 a) Any liability or claim that cannot be excluded under English law.